tebl/C64-JoyKEY/adapters/Sinclair/README.md

 ![Sinclair System](https://github.com/tebl/C64-JoyKEY/raw/main/gallery/sinclair_system.jpg)
 ![Sinclair System](https://github.com/tebl/C64-JoyKEY/raw/main/gallery/sinclair_system_db9.jpg)

-A lengthy story that mostly just explains why an adapter is needed, in the case of the *C64 JoyKEY* this an adapter that let's you connect directly to the mentioned systems (ZX Spectrum +2/+3 and Sinclair Interface 2 expansion).
+A lengthy story that mostly just explains why an adapter is needed, in the case of the *C64 JoyKEY* this an adapter that let's you connect directly to the mentioned systems (ZX Spectrum +2/+3).
 This is not needed if the joystick port you are using is on one of the common DivIDE/DivMMC or on a standalone Kempston compatible device, as those are already Atari-compatible interfaces.
 When soldering together the adapter, you will have the option to add a male DB9 connector as well, allowing you to use it as an adapter with common Atari-style joysticks as well.

 The completed adapter can be seen below, this also includes the expected position that should be set on the *C64 JoyKEY* device itself.
 Note that the Sinclair Interface 2 standard does not officially have a power pin, so the active parts of the *C64 JoyKEY* will not be powered up by the system.